Akshat-Sri7/Ad_data_predictions/README.md

 *scikit-learn

 You can just run ```pip install -r requirements.txt``` in terminal to install the necessary dependencies.
 Here is a link to [pip](https://pip.pypa.io/en/stable/installation/) if you don't already have it.
+# Usage
+The code is being written in Jupyter Notebook, I personally used [Anaconda](https://www.anaconda.com/products/distribution) distributed jupyter notebook to write the code.
+I recommend using the same, to get the scatter plot and line of best fit without facing any memory or other issues.